CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

 2. **Black hat hacker**- Also known as a cracker, this kind of hacker is referred to as a bad guy, who uses his or her knowledge for negative purposes.
 They are often referred as **hackers**.

 3. **Gray hat hacker**- This kind of hacker is an **intermediate between a white hat and a black hat hacker**.
 For instance, a gray hat hacker would work as a security professional for an organization and responsibly disclose everything to them; however, he or she might leave a backdoor to access it later and might also sell the confidential information, obtained after the compromise of a company’s target server, to competitors.

-The sole difference between the terms “hacking” and “ethical hacking” is the permission.
+The sole difference between the terms “**hacking**” and “**ethical hacking**” is the permission.
 Now, let us know what is ethical hacking in the next section.

 ## Ethical hacking and Penetration testing(Pen-testing)